fhildeb/lukso-node-guide/validator-key-generation/02-lukso-wagyu.md

 In both cases, you will have to go through the launchpad process 3 times, as the launchpad will check if your wallets have enough balance, before you can continue to the deposit screen.

-> If you only have one deposit file, just run through the process once.
+> If you only want to create deposits from one wallet, just run through the process once.

 ![Wagyu Password Reenter](/img/gui_keygen_7.png)